Adore2113/MarsHSim/docs/dev_log.md

 ##      06/24/2026
     ♡ adding dust to irsu_water.py

-    ♡ fixing the variables in print to work with the update greenhouse file
+    ♡ fixing the variables in print to work w. the update greenhouse file

 ##      06/25/2026